 GED (General Educational Development) Preparation and Testing

-- Morning and afternoon classes to fit your schedule
+- Morning, afternoon, and evening classes to fit your schedule

 - Classes offered only in Sterling at this time

 2015 Spring GED Graduation Celebration is scheduled for Saturday, May 16 at 2:00 p.m.

 Students interested in walking at the ceremony should contact Yvonne Draxler at 970.521.6605 before May 8th.

 - Speak, understand, read, and write English

 - Adult education classes in GED preparation or ESL

 - Early childhood education for children ages 0-5 years old